 All recorded spectra are shown in Figure 2, with data from SFG displayed in green and SFO in orange.
-Lines indicate excitation and emission spectra (solid and dashed, respectively) obtained using the FluoMic Microscope.
+Lines indicate excitation and emission spectra (solid and dashed, respectively) obtained using the FluoMic add-on.
 Data obtained using the conventional sample holder is represented by circles: filled for excitation and empty for emission.
 Both set of spectra are identical and in good agreement with the curves reported by Starna.

 Figure 2: Excitation and emission spectra of the fluorescence polymer reference block SFG (green) and SFO (orange).
-Spectra obtained using the FluoMic Microscope are shown as lines (solid = excitation, dashed = emission) and those recorded using a conventional sample holder as circles (filled = excitation, empty = emission).
+Spectra obtained using the FluoMic add-on are shown as lines (solid = excitation, dashed = emission) and those recorded using a conventional sample holder as circles (filled = excitation, empty = emission).

 Time-resolved emission spectra (TRES) and fluorescence decays were acquired from both samples using picosecond pulsed lasers from PicoQuant with excitation wavelengths of 438 nm (LDH-P-C-440) or 510 nm (LDH-P-C-510B) for SFG and SFO, respectively.
-Again, one set of measurements was performed using the FluoMic Microscope (with a 20x objective and a 50/50 beamsplitter) and another with the conventional sample holder.
+Again, one set of measurements was performed using the FluoMic add-on (with a 20x objective and a 50/50 beamsplitter) and another with the conventional sample holder.

 A single exponential model can be well fitted to each recorded decay.
-For both samples, the resulting lifetimes are nearly identical regardless of whether the FluoMic Microscope is used or not.
+For both samples, the resulting lifetimes are nearly identical regardless of whether the FluoMic add-on is used or not.
 The values for SFG (3.8 ns) and SFO (3.5 ns) match well the lifetimes reported by Starna.
 The TRES curves for both samples are shown in Figure 3 with data from SFG in green and SFO in orange.
-For both samples, the spectra are nearly identical regardless of of whether the FluoMic Microscope was used (lines) or not (circles).
+For both samples, the spectra are nearly identical regardless of of whether the FluoMic add-on was used (lines) or not (circles).

-All of these measurements nicely show that the FluoMic allows bringing the full power and versatility of the FluoTime 300 to samples outside the spectrometer.
+All of these measurements nicely show that the FluoMic add-on allows bringing the full power and versatility of the FluoTime 300 to samples outside the spectrometer.
 Thanks to the add-on, the spectrometer's high accuracy and precision in both spectral and time dimensions can be applied to any point of a sample.
-Using FluoMic to record TRES of gummy bears Gummy bears are a popular type of gelatin-based candies from Germany, which were created by Hans Riegel, Sr. in 1922.
-Combing in all sizes and shapes, they are not only a popular treat (see Fig. 4 A) but are also nicely luminescent.